List of Kamen Rider Gotchard characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Gengetsu

 Gengetsu (ゲンゲツ) is one of the elite four of Hundred from an alternate universe who appears exclusively in the web-exclusive special Kamen Rider Gotchard vs. Kamen Rider Legend.
 Initially ordering his army of Kasshine against Kaguya, Gengetsu transforms into Kamen Rider Barlckxs to personally battle Gotchard and Legend until he was defeated by them, swearing that his general would avenge him in the future.

 Gengetsu is portrayed by Robin Furuya (古屋 呂敏, Furuya Robin), who previously portrayed Storious in Kamen Rider Saber.

 Tetsuo Tajima

 Tetsuo Tajima (但馬 鉄男, Tajima Tetsuo) is an alchemist in an alternative future timeline who appears exclusively in the film Kamen Rider Gotchard: The Future Daybreak.

 Tetsuo Tajima is portrayed by Yoshio Kojima (小島 よしお, Kojima Yoshio).

 Ichika Sakaki

 Ichika Sakaki (榊 一香, Sakaki Ichika) is a girl in a refugee camp in an alternative future timeline who appears exclusively in the film Kamen Rider Gotchard: The Future Daybreak.

 Ichika Sakaki is portrayed by Ayane Tarumizu (垂水 文音, Tarumizu Ayane).